andritowmega/fastmvp/readme.md

 For example: /fm/api/user/delete/id/15

-I would create the statement DELETE FROM user WHERE id = 15 RETURNING *;
+create the statement DELETE FROM user WHERE id = 15 RETURNING *;

 #### Response